IyesGames/iyes_scene_tools/README.md

 **Warning!** You *must* ensure that your component types:
  - impl `Reflect`
  - reflect `Component`
- - be registered in the type registry
+ - are registered in the type registry

 Otherwise, they will be silently ignored, and will be missing from your scene!